-Talon 3.0 has a variety of different file systems.
-It is crucial that you understand the proper usage of these filesystems for best performance and stewardship of computational resources.
-Misuse of the filesystems could mean the termination of your jobs or loss of you data.
+Talon 3 has a variety of file systems.
+It is crucial that you understand the proper use of these file systems for best performance and stewardship of computational resources.
+Misuse of the file systems could mean the termination of your jobs or loss of your data.

 Summary of File Systems

 Details of File Systems